NASA Astronaut Is The First Ever To Sequence RNA In Space

 All their hard work has paid off in a tremendous way, as NASA was happy to report that the crew had an amazing breakthrough during this past week.

-One of the science experiments currently running on board the ISS is the Biomolecule Extraction and Sequencing Technology (BEST), a project aimed at studying how life in zero-g affects the unseen microbes that dwell inside the space station.
+One of the science experiments currently running on board the ISS is the Biomolecule Extraction and Sequencing Technology (BEST), a project aimed at studying how life in zero gravity affects the unseen microbes that dwell inside the space station.

 The experiment made its way aboard the orbital outpost on May 24 via the Cygnus resupply vehicle launched by Orbital ATK, now Northrop Grumman.
-The goal of this investigation is to examine how microbes react to zero gravity and whether spaceflight influences the way in which they mutate, the Inquisitr reported prior to the spacecraft’s launch.
+The goal of this investigation is to examine how microbes react to zero gravity and whether spaceflight influences the way in which they mutate, the Inquisitr reported, prior to the spacecraft’s launch.

 According to the space agency, BEST envisions using a special sequencing technique for the purpose of identifying unknown microbes living on board the ISS and which can’t be detected through current methods.